Completion and Graduation

 - Research indicates that getting your associate degree before transferring gives you a 25% greater chance of completing a bachelor’s degree.

-- Most transferring students have completed core curriculum requirements that will apply to the transferring institution.
-You are more likely to be accepted to a university by following a transfer plan.
+- Most transferring students have completed core curriculum requirements that will apply to the transferring institution of higher education.
+You are more likely to be accepted to an institution of higher education by following a transfer plan.

 - Entry-level salaries average over $7,000 a year more when you have an associate degree than they would with a high school diploma alone.